 Carnegie Mellon University

-The Integrated Master's/Bachelor's program (otherwise known as the IMB program) allows students who excel academically to achieve both a Bachelor's and Master’s degree in ECE through our Professional MS degree program without needing to apply separately.
+The Integrated Master's/Bachelor's program (otherwise known as the IMB program) in ECE allows students who excel academically to achieve both a bachelor's and master’s degree in ECE through our Professional MS degree program without needing to apply separately.
 This means no application fee, no recommendation letters, and no need to take the GRE (Graduate Record Exam).

-Eligible students begin by completing their BS degree in ECE, and can either complete the MS degree at the same time or over the next few semesters.
+Eligible students begin by completing the BS degree in ECE and can either complete the MS degree at the same time or over the next few semesters.
 If a course is eligible for the MS degree but must be used to complete the BS degree, then the BS degree takes priority over the MS degree.
-If suitable progress towards completing the B.S. is not made, the M.S. cannot be granted regardless of whether or not a student fulfills all M.S. graduation requirements.
+If suitable progress toward completing the BS is not made, the MS cannot be granted, regardless of whether or not a student fulfills all MS graduation requirements.
 BS students must complete their degree requirements and graduate before they can be classified as a graduate student.
 Some courses will require graduate student status before a student can register for them.
-In the case of M.S. research projects, an IMB student can only register for the graduate version in their senior year and with written approval from their research instructor confirming the work is at an appropriate rigor for M.S. students.
+In the case of MS research projects, an IMB student can only register for the graduate version in their senior year and with written approval from their research instructor confirming the work is at an appropriate rigor for MS students.

-The information sessions for the S23 semester will be held on Tuesday, February 14, Wednesday, February 15, and Friday, February 17.
-ECE juniors & seniors, please refer to your email for additional details.
+The information sessions for the Spring '24 semester will be held on Tuesday, February 13, Wednesday, February 14, and Friday, February 16.
+ECE juniors and seniors, please refer to your email for additional details.
 If you are unable to attend an information session due to a class conflict, please contact your academic advisor.

 Degree requirements